 Bug bounty is aliveFind a hole.
 Tell us, not Twitter.

 Yotta-Byte Labs operates Journal Genie.
 This page tells researchers what's in scope, how to report, how fast we respond, and the safe-harbor terms under which good-faith research is welcome.
-Three plain-language bullets first; the formal disclosure policy follows.
+Three plain-language bullets first; the full disclosure policy follows.

 Plain-language stanceWhat you can hold us to, in three sentences.